godotengine/godot-docs/tutorials/math/vector_math.rst

 arrow is a **position vector** - it denotes a position in space, relative to the origin.

-A important point to consider about vectors is that they only represent **relative** direction and magnitude.
+A very important point to consider about vectors is that they only represent **relative** direction and magnitude.
 There is no concept of a vector's position.
 The following two vectors are identical: